Our Table 4•2 by Pam Werley

 If the chicken is tied with butcher's twine, snip it away first.
 Place the chicken breast-side up on a sturdy cutting board so it stays stable while you carve.

 Using a sharp knife, slice through the skin between the leg and the breast to expose the thigh joint.
 Gently pull the leg outward until the joint "pops."
 Slide your knife right into that joint and the leg-thigh piece will separate easily.
+Repeat on the other side.

 Next, divide the legs.
 I cut through the joint that connects the thigh to the drumstick.
 This gives you a separate thigh and drumstick from each leg-thigh portion.